 I'm wanting to articulate the majesty and mystery of the unseen network-connection between us and nature (as nature) and to reveal images that may not yet be in the collective unconscious - moving us through the abstract into the imaginable.

-Stephen Meakin was born in 1966 in Staffordshire, England, and spent his formative years growing up in the beautiful Georgian cities of Bath and Brighton from 1977.
+Stephen Meakin was born in 1966 in Staffordshire, England, and spent his formative years growing up in the beautiful Georgian cities of Bath and Brighton.
 As a school kid he was well known for being quiet and contemplative busily engaging himself in abstract thought staring out of the classroom window or drawing doodles where he shouldn’t.
 In fact, gazing out of the window and more importantly, the idea of seeing through to the nature of things, became the defining theme of his creative practice for decades to come.
 Being somewhat isolated it was not so long before he found freedom of expression.
-In 1978 it was still illegal to skateboard on the pavements in Brighton & Hove (the original Pig City Skaters) and by 1982 he and his graffiti-skater mates were already known to authorities for committing a new kind of creative crime.
-All his exams, except art, seemed purely incidental and like many of his peers he became distrusting of authority figures and the establishment (Thatcherism) that it professed to represent.
+In 1978 it was still illegal to skateboard on the pavements in Brighton & Hove (home of Pig City Skaters) and by 1982 he and his graffiti-skater mates were already known to authorities for committing a new kind of creative crime.
+All his exams, except art, seemed purely incidental.

 In 1986 he was offered a place on the Art Foundation at Brighton Polytechnic.
 As a student of art he was encouraged to explore different forms of expression in painting, textile, sculpture and video.
 At that time the Brit Art movement was flowering in London but he was looking for a different kind of aesthetic that seemed unrepresented in the galleries.
 All his Tutors were enraptured by Postmodernism and their apparent rejection of the great stories and meta-narratives of the ancient world isolated him further.
 By 1987 he was thoroughly frustrated by an art-world that just didn’t seem to make any sense and he refused to be absorbed within the structures and creative practice that surrounded him.
 Then in 1989 a friend invited him to London to see an exhibition of Aboriginal Art and suddenly he felt at home surrounded by an art the spirit of which had great effect on him.
 Suddenly he felt an 'inseparabilty' from himself and the art on display that he had not felt before.